-Match Commissioners, or where no Match Commissioner is appointed to a Match, the Referee or nominated Match Official may carry out spot checks on MME.
-MME Forms must be completed pre-match and signed once the spot check has been completed.
+Match Commissioners, or where no Match Commissioner is appointed to a Match, the Referee or nominated Match Official will carry out spot checks on MME pre-match.
+An MME Form must be completed pre-match and signed by the doctor once the spot check has been completed.

 Should any of the MME not be present, the Match Commissioner/Referee will order the kick-off to be delayed until the piece of equipment is present.
 Should it not be possible to locate a piece of essential equipment, the Match Commissioner /Referee has the power to postpone or abandon a game.
 This is a last resort and should be avoided by the appropriate planning, checking and management of medical kit.